 Spotify soars in US$26b stock debut

-[NEW YORK] Spotify soared Tuesday to a value of more than US$26 billion in its long-awaited stock debut as the market delivered a ringing endorsement of the future of music streaming.
+SPOTIFY soared on Tuesday to a value of more than US$26 billion in its long-awaited stock debut as the market delivered a ringing endorsement of the future of music streaming.

 In one of the largest public offerings ever in the tech sector, Spotify on its first day topped the market capitalisation of other high-profile recent market entrants, including Twitter, Snapchat parent Snap and Dropbox.